“”&noscript=1” />

 Included Meals: Breakfast, Dinner

-Awakening to lakeside tranquility and a full Irish breakfast today, you explore the Gougane Barra Forest Park, which offers a range of trails of varying distances and degrees of difficulty.
-Each one has a specific theme that best showcases the spectacular panoramas of mountains, valleys, streams, and lakes.
-Developed as a forest park in the early 1960s and officially opened in 1966, the Gougane Barra valley and lake owe their dramatic geology to glacial origins.
-The Forest Park of over 350 acres was planted in the late 1930s over what was once farmland.
-Now, you walk amid impressive stands of lodgepole pine, Sitka spruce, and light green Japanese larch.
-Finbarr, the founder of Cork, established a monastery here in the 6th century, as well as a hermitage on the small island in Gougane Barra Lake (Lough an Ghugain), which can be reached by a short causeway.
+Awakening to lakeside tranquility and a full Irish breakfast today, you’ll delve deeper into the enchanting Gougane Barra Forest Park.
+Offering an array of trails with varying lengths and difficulty levels, each route showcases the area’s breathtaking landscapes of mountains, valleys, streams, and lakes.
+Originally established as a forest park in the early 1960s and officially opened in 1966, the valley and lake of Gougane Barra boast dramatic geological features shaped by glacial origins.
+Spanning over 350 acres, the forest park was planted in the late 1930s over former farmland, now adorned with impressive stands of lodgepole pine, Sitka spruce, and Japanese larch.

 Included Meals: Breakfast, Dinner